Remembering How to Consciously Walk Again

 5. Imprint your footsteps on the earth

 Have you or your children ever done that activity where you paint your hands and print your hand mark on a paper?
 On your mindful walk imagine that you have painted your feet and that with each step you take, you are leaving a footprint.
-With each footprint we can also imagine imprinting a message; I was here in this spot, I am free, I am grateful, I am alive, I am experiencing joy in this moment, I am connected with the earth.
+With each footprint we can also imagine imprinting a message; I was here in this spot, I am coping, I am OK, I am noticing, I am moving, I am alive, I am experiencing joy in this moment, I am connected with the earth.
 Leaving a trail of these messages can be a lovely offering to ourselves.

 6. Take your pain along on the walk